• Home

 2. Some sort of highfalutin, "low priority" "concept" for which education and advocacy is "not a part of its mission or operations," but instead is considered part of an "environmentalist agenda" which only interests "hippy dippy activists," and constitutes a "waste of money" and "unpopular amateur astronomer pandering."

-Washington State Parks could have easily, justifiably, and responsibly "leveraged" its position as the owner of the Goldendale Observatory State Park (and representing the interest of all Washingtonians), to conditioning additional Washington taxpayer investments in the Goldendale Observatory State Park to be predicated on Goldendale and Klickitat County honoring their promises and lighting codes to protect the Observatory's night sky, or alternatively relocating the soon to be demolished Observatory to a better location such as the nearby and much better Brooks Memorial State Park:
+Washington State Parks could have easily, justifiably, and responsibly "leveraged" its position as the owner of the Goldendale Observatory State Park (and representing the interest of all Washingtonians), to conditioning additional Washington taxpayer investments in the Goldendale Observatory State Park to be predicated on Goldendale and Klickitat County honoring their promises and lighting codes to protect the Observatory's night sky, or alternatively relocating the soon to be demolished Observatory to a much better location such as the nearby and much darker Brooks Memorial State Park:

 Goldendale Observatory State Park (Bortle 4) v.
 Brooks Memorial State Park (Bortle 2) overhead light pollution levels.
 Light Pollution Map

-The Bortle Scale of Light Pollution
+The Bortle Scale of overhead intensity of Light Pollution

 When publicly asked by a citizen about Washington State Parks commitment to seek community support for dark skies as part of regaining an International Dark Sky Park status, Carpenter stated: “We’re not going to be reapplying for that status; I would go out of my way to avoid doing so actually."
 Emphasis added.

 Therefore, the night sky of Washington apparently is no longer considered a suitably vulnerable or valuable natural resource worthy of education, conservation, and protection by Washington State Parks.
-Otherwise, if the night sky remained such a resource, the WSPRC Strategic Plan which promises education, stewardship, and protection of an "array of natural resources"
+Otherwise, if the night sky remained such a resource, the WSPRC Strategic Plan which promises education, stewardship, and protection of an "array of natural resources" wouldn't be worth the paper it's written on.

-Violating its own alleged "core value" of "Involving the public in our policy development and decision making," and without the benefit of knowledgeable and qualified management or consultation, Washington State Parks leadership has abandoned both pursuit of an International Dark Sky Park status and provision of "educational experiences" concerning part of its "mission" of conservation of the Goldendale Observatory's "valuable" and "vulnerable" night sky natural resource, completely devoid of any public notice - let alone involvement.
+Violating its own alleged "core value" of "Involving the public in our policy development and decision making," and without the benefit of knowledgeable and qualified management or consultation, Washington State Parks leadership abandoned both pursuit of an International Dark Sky Park status and provision of "educational experiences" concerning part of its "mission" of conservation of the Goldendale Observatory's "valuable" and "vulnerable" night sky natural resource, completely devoid of any public notice - let alone involvement.

-what's not only acceptable but beneficial for other public observatories, other state park systems including the adjacent state of Oregon, and the U.S. National Park Service is somehow not so good for Washington.
+Apparently what's not only acceptable but beneficial for other public observatories, other state park systems including the adjacent state of Oregon, and the U.S. National Park Service is somehow not so good for Washington.

 Thanks to the local political and business community's antipathy for the existing outdoor lighting codes, and its subservient "partner" Washington State Parks resultant aversion for night sky conservation education and advocacy, here's a sign you haven't seen in Washington State: